mayungllorente/mayungllorente.github.io/_pages/wp.md

 {% include base_path %}

-* Labor-Market Concentration and Workers Outcomes: Evidence from Chile (<i> with Álvaro García-Marín and Matías Tapia
+* Labor-Market Concentration and Workers Outcomes: Evidence from Chile (_with Álvaro García-Marín and Matías Tapia_)